jemmy512/book-notes/CS/refactoring-2.md

     }
     ```
     ```js
-    // use Extract Function (106) to create that new function function inNewEngland(aCustomer) {
+    // use `Extract Function` to create that new function function inNewEngland(aCustomer) {
         const stateCode = aCustomer.address.state;
         return xxNEWinNewEngland(stateCode);